Do you know, you don’t have to pay $200 for those books? When I found out, I wanted to slap myself.

 10) Give Books

-You are probably thinking: “is Winie CRAZY?
+You are probably thinking: “is Winnie CRAZY?
 How can giving books save me money?”
 No, I’m not crazy.
-Giving opens doors for receiving; it’s a basic life-principle.
-You can keep one or more of your books and give it to people who need it, or donate it to an organization.
+Giving opens doors for receiving; it’s a basic life principle.
+You can keep one or more of your books and give them to people who need them, or donate them to an organization.
 You will be helping another student save money.

 I hope you learned a few things.
 Don’t forget to share.
 Make sure nobody else makes my mistake.